15 Unusual Things to Do in Sydney

 Brickpit Ring Walk

-Visiting the Brickpit Ring is also a good excuse to explore Sydney Olympic Park, which offers much more than most people think.
-There are some excellent cafes and restaurants to be found, especially in the train station precinct.
+Visiting the Brickpit Ring is also an excellent excuse to explore Sydney Olympic Park, which offers much more than most people think.
+The area is home to some fantastic cafes and restaurants, in addition to great parks.

 15 Unusual things to do in Sydney